raffaelfoidl/maDMP-evaluation/README.md

 </table>

 A lot of (important) information is missing in this maDMP.
-Hence, one can conclude based on the assessment with our queries that the maDMP provides insufficient documentation and is therefore of rather bad quality.
+Hence, one can conclude based on the assessment with our queries that the maDMP provides insufficient documentation and exhibits many aspects in which it can be improved.

 ### 3.jsonld